jwoertink/tourets/README.md

 # TouRETS

 The name came from a play on Tourette's and RETS.
 Because when you work with RETS you feel like you have Tourette's.
 The goal of this gem is to make a really clean and familiar API for connecting to a RETS server.
 This gem was designed to be used with rails, so it takes a lot of the API that rails uses.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'tourets', :github => 'jwoertink/tourets'
+    gem 'tourets', github: 'jwoertink/tourets'

 Add a rets_config.yml to the config directory of your rails app